 The structure of this paper is as follows.
-Notation and preliminaries occupy the remainder of this section.
-In section \ref{(R,G)} we establish Theorem \ref{EWconjecture} by carefully defining the sufficient condition for the negative result (non-existence of a model companion) then prove both the negative result (sufficient condition for non-existence of a model companion) and the positive result (sufficient condition for existence of a model companion) as independent lemmas.
-In section \ref{ex}, we prove Theorem \ref{mult} and offer examples of o-minimal theories for which expanding by one type of group (say, additive) results in no model companion, whereas expanding by another type of group (say, multiplicative) does yield a model companion, along with other kinds of examples and non-examples that illustrate the companion dichotomy.
-Finally, in section \ref{stability} we show that for $T$ an o-minimal theory that expands a real closed field, even if the expansion by a ``generic'' subgroup has a model companion, that model companion has $TP_2$.
-Conversely, if $T$ is an o-minimal theory with only a vector space structure (definable subsets in the natural language are affine) then the model companion of the same kind of expansion has NIP, but depending on the base field it may or may not be strong, i.e. have finite burden.
+The remainder of this section gives background, notation, and preliminaries.
+In section \ref{(R,G)}, we establish Theorem \ref{EWconjecture} by describing the sufficient condition for the non-existence of a model companion, then prove both the sufficient condition for non-existence of a model companion and the sufficient condition for existence of a model companion as independent lemmas.
+In section \ref{ex}, we prove Theorem \ref{mult} and offer examples of o-minimal theories for which expanding by one type of group results in no model companion, whereas expanding by another type of group does yield a model companion.
+Finally, in section \ref{stability} we show that for $T$ an o-minimal theory that expands a real closed field, even if the theory $T_{\calG}$ has a model companion, that model companion has $TP_2$.
+Conversely, if $T$ is an o-minimal theory with only a vector space structure, then the model companion of the same kind of expansion has NIP, but depending on the base field it may or may not be strong, i.e. have finite burden.